 Bravetart: a brightly flavored muffin with a cottony-soft yet moist-without-being-heavy, fairly sweet and cakey interior

 Stella’s recipe stood out for a slightly higher amount of butter compared to others, a reverse creaming technique (i.e. blending the butter into the dry ingredients until you get a crumbly mixture) and the use of coriander and fresh nutmeg.
 This was another recipe that kept the gorgeous crunchy sugar top even into the second day.
-I wasn’t sure if the coriander and nutmeg would really do all that much, but I have to admit this muffin had a particularly full, round blueberry flavor.
+Originally, I wasn’t sure if the coriander and nutmeg would really do all that much.
+However, I have to admit this muffin had a particularly full, round blueberry flavor.
 The pale white interior is almost cottony, but moist and tender with a close, squishy crumb.
 I loved that the cake was moist without being heavy, spongy or dense; this was another one of my favorites.

 This muffin aced the texture test with most tasters: “almost cake like,” “perfect thick sugar top,” “great flavor, great texture.”
 And it wasn’t just me–tasters also noticed the blueberry flavor magic: “I felt like the blueberries retained a lot of their tartness, which made this one seem like it was made with a very fresh batch of blueberries.”
 Another called it the “platonic ideal of blueberry muffins.”
 Interestingly, some complained that it had a dry bottom and too-sweet muffin top.
 But most agreed it was sweet, blueberry-forward/heavy on the blueberries and had the right moisture level.
 Although these are a little more work, I would happily make these again.

 Hummingbird High: the quintessential blueberry muffin, elevated with an ethereally light, airy and perfectly cakey texture for a true muffin masterpiece